couchdeveloper/RXPromise/INSTALL.md

 6. When linking against the static library, ensure you set option `-ObjC` in the build setting **Other Linker Flags" of the target of the executable binary.

 **Including Headers:**
-> In your sources, use the `#import <RXPromise/RXPromise.h>` in order to include the header.
+> In your sources, use the `#import <RXPromise/RXPromise.h>` in order to include all public headers.

-> If you use the extension methods, you need to import the extension header, too: `#import <RXPromise/RXPromise+RXExtension.h>`

 **Caution:**